 Note: In according with the School of Business' accrediting agency, the AACSB, all School of Business degree programs (Accounting, Computer Information Systems, and Business Administration) share four SLOs.
 However, the School of Business began an initiative of updating our knowledge exam and implementing an SLO 5 specific to each degree program in AY 2017-2018.
 These changes are meant to drive continuous improvement, increase student learning, and make our assessment process more robust and specific to each degree program in the overall School of Business.
-And, of course, as these are School of Business-wide plans, the Accounting degree program is included in these changes.
-Future activities regarding the four shared SLOs as well as Accounting program-specific discussion can be found below.
+And, of course, as these are School of Business-wide plans, the Business Administration degree program is included in these changes.
+Future activities regarding the four shared SLOs as well as Business Administration program-specific discussion can be found below.

-The Accounting degree program is encouraged by the improvements made by faculty during the AY 2017-2018 and recognizes it is necessary to strive for continuous improvement needed every year to achieve model student learning outcomes.
+The Business Administration program is encouraged by the improvements made by faculty during the AY 2017-2018 and recognize it is necessary to strive for continuous improvement needed every year to achieve model student learning outcomes.

 As noted previously, faculty will be reviewing the current business case analysis written document, rubric and MGT 3580 Exam 1 and Exam 2 to identify weaknesses and improve these instruments moving forward.
 Modifications will be made as needed.
 We will work with faculty teaching the multi-disciplinary courses to review the results and ask for any additional curricular or instrument improvements.
-Furthermore, faculty will review the current acceptable and ideal targets to determine if there is a need to raise target levels.
+Furthermore, faculty will review the current acceptable and ideal targets to determine if there is a need to raise target levels in Measure 5.1 and lower the acceptable and ideal levels in Measure 5.2.